A programme to help students prepare for competitions

 Each month, students will receive a problem sheet.
 A discussion of the problems, which include background material and discussions of general methods and topics of related interest as well as solutions, are issued to students at the end of the month.
 Students with mentors are encouraged to discuss their attempts at the problems and with their mentor during the month, as well as to ask for hints or help understanding the theory.

-For the first five months of the year, the sheets aim towards BMO1 and then BMO2, guiding students through relevant theory and highlights among recent problems.
+For the first five months of the year, the sheets aim towards BMO1 and then BMO2, guiding students through relevant theory and highlighting recent problems.
 The final sheets are more topic-based, prompting students to explore slightly beyond the realm of the competition syllabus, and hopefully leaving some thought-provoking material for the summer.

 Who is the OMS For?